Returning the shopper to you

 The information we send is base64 encoded into a query parameter called volt

-.
-If you also requested custom parameters, we’ll send these to the return URL.
-Note that we will pass them back exactly as requested and won’t encode them, so we suggest sensitive information should be encrypted before you send the parameters in your initial payment request.
+If you also requested custom parameters, we’ll also send these to the return URL.
+Note that we will pass these extra parameters back exactly as requested and won’t encode them, so we suggest sensitive information should be encrypted before you send the parameters in your initial payment request.

 Once you base64 decode the information contained in the volt

-parameter, you’ll receive a Json structure, containing four fields.
+parameter, you’ll receive a Json structure, containing three fields.

 - Structure